Skip to main content

 Join us for the Folger Institute’s annual Shakespeare’s Birthday Lecture with Dr. Emma Smith, Professor of Shakespeare Studies at Oxford University.
 Every year, in commemoration of William Shakespeare’s birthday, the Folger invites a scholar to speak about Shakespeare and early modern life.

-All guests are invited to join us after the lecture for a light reception in the Great Hall.
+All guests are invited to join us after the lecture for a dessert reception in the Great Hall.

 About the talk